Mikhail Youzhny: Breakthrough: 2004–2007

 The 2007 season started with Youzhny reaching the quarterfinals at the Qatar Open, losing in three tight sets to Ivan Ljubičić.
 In his next tournament, Youzhny reached the third round of the Australian Open, losing to eventual champion and world No. 1 Roger Federer in three sets.
 He then reached the semifinals of the PBZ Zagreb Indoors and the quarterfinals of the Open 13 before winning his first title of the season, and his first ATP 500 title in his career, at the Rotterdam Open.
-Youzhny defeated Tomas Berdych, Robin Haase, David Ferrer and Novak Djokovic, before taking out Ivan Ljubičić in the final.
+Youzhny defeated Tomáš Berdych, Robin Haase, David Ferrer and Novak Djokovic, before taking out Ivan Ljubičić in the final.
 At the Dubai Tennis Championships he defeated Rafael Nadal in the quarterfinals in straight sets but lost to Roger Federer in the finals.
 His good form continued a few weeks later at the BMW Open where again he reached the final, losing to Philipp Kohlschreiber.
 At the French Open, Youzhny reached the fourth round for the first time in his career, being defeated by Roger Federer in three sets.
 At Wimbledon, and now ranked 13th in the world, he reached the fourth round for the second time in a row, with wins over Gilles Simon and Jarkko Nieminen.
 Despite holding a two-set lead, Youzhny eventually lost to Rafael Nadal.
 Nadal gained the momentum after Youzhny sought a medical timeout for a recurring back injury, the same injury which forced him retire from his quarterfinals match at that year's Gerry Weber Open.
 He then reached the semis of the Dutch Open and the third round of the Cincinnati Masters.
 Youzhny was now ranked No. 10 in the world.
 At the US Open Youzhny suffered a disappointing second round loss to Philipp Kohlschreiber.
 Losing in the second rounds in his next two tournaments, Youzhny reached the semifinals of the St. Petersburg Open, but lost to Andy Murray.
-He reached the quarterfinals of the Paris Masters with wins over Arnaud Clement, Fernando Gonzalez and Tommy Haas, but lost in straight sets to Rafael Nadal.
+He reached the quarterfinals of the Paris Masters with wins over Arnaud Clément, Fernando González and Tommy Haas, but lost in straight sets to Rafael Nadal.
 Youzhny ended the season with a 50–24 win–loss record, a 4–9 win–loss record versus top 10 players, earned a then career high of $1,028,900 in prize money, and finished ranked 19 in the world.